 Runescape is a role-playing video game that was released in 2001 by Jagex.
-In this game, players can move up levels by fighting monsters, explore vast dungeons and wildernesses, hone skills such as mining, smith their own armor, collect vanity items, and engage in a wide range of other exciting activities.
+In this game, players can move up levels by fighting monsters, explore vast dungeon instances and wildernesses, hone skills such as mining, smith their own armor, collect vanity items, and engage in a wide range of other exciting activities.

 Based on the fictional world of Gielinor, this fantasy game of the Middle Ages can be downloaded and played on a computer or played via a browser.
 It’s free to play the game, so you can log onto the site, create an account, and start playing without having to download anything.

-While you can play the game for free, you can also pay for membership at $9 a month and access new skills, several new quests, player housing system, as well as get a much bigger world to explore.
+While you can play the game for free, you can also pay for membership at $9 a month and access new skills, several new quests, player housing system, as well as get a much bigger game world to explore.

 If you’re already done with Runescape and want to try a different game with the same gameplay and style, you’ve come to the right place.
 In this post, we’ve put together the best Runescape-like games you can enjoy in your downtime.

 Rift is a formidable rival of the Warcraft series.
-It’s a free fantasy, action-adventure, browser-based, massively multiplayer online action role-playing game set in the fictional world of Telara, the central element between water, air, fire, life, death, and earth.
+It’s a free fantasy, action-adventure, browser-based, massively multiplayer online action role-playing game (MMORPG) set in the fictional world of Telara, the central element between water, air, fire, life, death, and earth.
 The Rift may be one of the 6 elements with their own unique qualities.

 The Rift story revolves around a deadly battle between two of the strongest factions—the Defiant and the Guardians.
 In the game, Rifts have a huge level of significance.
 They keep happening at any place in Telara, and you have to quell them before that place is populated by rivals.